cs145442/pro/README.md

 ## 10. Conclusion: The Composite Engineer Score (CES)

-To answer the developer's query: "How am I going to evaluate?"
+To synthesize a practical application from these diverse paradigms, a unified operational metric is required.

-You must calculate the Composite Engineer Score (CES), a weighted aggregation of the cross-domain metrics established above.
+This framework proposes the Composite Engineer Score (CES), calculated as a weighted aggregation of the cross-domain metrics established above.

 Where: